wkumari/draft-wkumari-dhc-capport/README.md

-   example, in some cases many tabs in a browser will be redirected, and getting back to the original pages may be difficult, some applications may perform DNS requests when the computer connects to a network and will cache the redirect DNS response and requre a restart, etc.  The captive portal itself can also become a security concern - for example, instances have been observed where the captive portal will log the URLs that it has intercepted, including URLs that
+   example, in some cases many tabs in a browser will be redirected, and getting back to the original pages may be difficult, some applications may perform DNS requests when the computer connects to a network and will cache the redirect DNS response and require a restart, etc.  The captive portal itself can also become a security concern - for example, instances have been observed where the captive portal will log the URLs that it has intercepted, including URLs that